Murder of Sara Sharif: Abuse

 In September 2013, Olga was arrested for biting one of her children, was charged and released on bail.
 She claimed that it happened while they were playing, but said in 2014 that she did it deliberately and was given a police caution.
 In 2015, social services investigated the family after Urfan was seen gesturing with a knife in his home, which he claimed was part of a "zombie game".
 Social workers also observed Urfan assaulting Olga and them making death threats against one other.

 Olga, who objected to her children being raised Muslim, had little contact with her children during the time in Woking.
 She initially was allowed to see them often, but her visits became rarer after Beinash told her not to visit, claiming the children did not desire to see her.
 According to Olga, "[i]t's not normal that once the children were happy, and arguing about who would talk to Mum first, and then the kids don't even want to talk to me on the phone and are calling me the worst names."

 A social worker that supervised visits between Urfan and Sara said that Sara shouted at Urfan to "go away" whenever he came close, and another social worker said that she thought Urfan lacked empathy.
 One of Urfan's children told a social worker that they disliked their father because he assaulted and bruised them.
 Another social worker reported that Sara flinched when Urfan scolded her and that she was visibly surprised when Urfan embraced her.

 Sara was forced to carry out domestic chores for Urfan and Beinash – a neighbour told Sky News that Sara was treated as "a bit of a servant" by the pair.
 Neighbours told a jury that they had regularly heard Beinash verbally abuse Sara and call Urfan at work to come home to punish Sara.
 Beinash justified the abuse as punishment for Sara's "naughty behaviour" and said that it was caused by jinn possession.
 Sara was beaten regularly and was tied up with tape with her head covered with a "makeshift hood".
 Urfan once forced Sara to perform sit-ups the entire night because she had hidden his keys.

 Sara began wearing a hijab at school to cover her bruises and gave multiple conflicting stories about her injuries.
 After she could not explain them to her teachers, the school referred Sara to social services.
+Urfan said to a social worker that Sara had "lots of marks because of the machinery she was hooked up to when born prematurely," which she was not.
 In April 2023, the Sharifs took Sara out of primary school under the guise of being home schooled.
 A neighbour reported that she heard "constant crying" and "screaming", which had reached "fever pitch".
 She also said that Beinash turned her away after she visited out of concern for the family's welfare.
 Another neighbour said that she heard a young girl scream "in pain" two days before Sara died.